spryker/spryker-docs/docs/marketplace/user/features/202106.0/merchant-products.md

 ## Merchant products in the Back Office
-Before new merchant products can be seen by the Buyers in the Storefront, they must be activated <!---LINK--> in the Back Office.
+Before new merchant products become visible on the Storefront, they must be activated <!---LINK--> in the Back Office.

 A Marketplace Administrator can filter the products belonging to certain merchants in the Back Office.